plus-mobilitylab/netascore-validation/README.md

 Indicators were rated by experts during the conference workshop at CRBAM 2023.
 Digitized results are available from the [Zenodo repository](http://doi.org/10.5281/zenodo.10724362) (in `4_results/4_indicators_workshop.csv`).
 The script creates plots of all indicator ratings.
 For reference we include markers representing normalized weights of the NetAScore default bikeability profile.
 Outputs are generated in a subdirectory next to the code file named `output`.

 **Corresponding script**: [indicator-assessment.ipynb](2_result_assessment/indicator-assessment.ipynb)

+### Requirements for running the result assessment code

+For executing the code, you need a Python installation (Python 3) and Jupyter extension.
+Please make sure to have the required Python packages installed:

+- plotly
+- geopandas
+- pandas
+- numpy
+- pillow
+- scipy